 Established in 1994, the Center for Cancer and Blood Disorders at Children's Hospital Colorado offers the region's most experienced dedicated pediatric blood and marrow transplant and cellular therapy (BMT) program.
-We performed more than 80 bone marrow transplants and in 2019 we are celebrating our Program's 25th Anniversary, making us one of the most experienced pediatric BMT programs in the country.
+We have performed more than 1,000 bone marrow transplants and in 2019 we are celebrating our Program's 25th Anniversary, making us one of the most experienced pediatric BMT programs in the country.

-Children's Colorado is recognized as meeting the highest standards of 100-day and one-year post-BMT survival compared to other U.S. pediatric BMT programs by the International Bone Marrow Transplant Registry, the NMDP and U.S. News and World Report.
+The International Bone Marrow Transplant Registry, the NMDP and U.S. News and World Report recognize Children's Colorado as meeting the highest standards of 100-day and one-year post-BMT survival compared to other U.S. pediatric BMT programs.
 See our BMT survival rates.

 Collaboration with referring providers

-All team members are committed to providing excellent service to patients and providers through an efficient call-back and evaluation for urgent referrals.
-Streamlined communication also occurs before, during and after transplantation.
+Our team members are committed to providing excellent service to patients and providers through an efficient call-back and evaluation for urgent referrals.
+Streamlined communication occurs before, during and after transplantation.
 Get more information for healthcare professionals.

-Members of the team are actively involved in pediatric bone marrow transplant research with the goal of improving BMT outcomes in children.
+Members of our team are actively involved in pediatric bone marrow transplant and cellular therapy research with the goal of improving outcomes in children.
 Our team performed its first cord blood transplant in 1996, early in the investigation of this now common stem cell source.
-Today, we continue to have ongoing research projects that focus on optimizing the success of BMT for many pediatric disorders.
+Today, our ongoing research projects focus on optimizing the success of BMT for many pediatric disorders.